-HR organizations should focus time and efforts into HR metrics on the human capital component of their business's overall goals.
-Metrics are critical if HR professionals are going to have a strategic impact.
+HR organizations should focus time and efforts into HR metrics on the human capital component of their business's overall goals, like onboarding and candidate sourcing.
+Metrics are critical if HR professionals are going to have a strategic impact—not just on the recruitment function.
 In this blog post, we look at strategic HR metrics and how to turn your efforts into a competitive advantage.

 Additionally, it represented a challenge to the morning shift to show that they could do better.
 It didn’t take long for the morning shift to rise to that challenge and eventually post their slightly better performance mark on the floor of the factory.

 There are several lessons that can be taken from this simple story:

 - The value of competition to spur improvements